GitHub: mitz17/get-chrome-driver

 else:

-5. Download and Extract the Archive Safely
+5. Download and Extract the ZIP Safely

 # get_chrome_driver/core.py